It's a New Day in Public Health.

 Construction and operation of all public water systems in Florida

-The Federal Safe Drinking Water Act (SDWA) applies to systems that provide piped water to more than 25 people per day more than 60 days of the year, or have 15 or more service connections.
+The Federal Safe Drinking Water Act (SDWA) applies to systems that provide piped water to 25 or more people 60 days or more out of the year, or have 15 or more service connections.
 Nationwide, this rule is administered by the United States Environmental Protection Agency (EPA).
 With one exception, they have delegated this responsibility to the individual states.
 Within Florida, the Department of Environmental Protection is the primary agency responsible for enforcing the SDWA.
 However, the Florida Department of Health implements the program in seven counties.
 In these counties (Hillsborough,Lee, Miami-Dade, Palm Beach, Polk, Sarasota, and Volusia), the County Health Department is responsible for oversight of construction and operation of all public water systems.

 Smaller water systems, such as small commercial operations or small rental complexes, may fall under the Limited Use Drinking Water rule.

 I live in a house served by a public water system and have a concern with the water.
 Whom do I contact?

 We recommend that you first contact your public water utility.
 If that does not address the problem, contact the appropriate regulatory agency.
 For most counties in Florida, oversight of Public Water Systems is the responsibility of the Department of Environmental Protection (DEP) through their district offices.